mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 After I hired my first support engineer, I realized it would be too hard to run a trial hire with multiple candidates.
 With developers, I can run multiple trial hires at once becase I can just give them separate tasks.
 It felt too dog-eat-dog to have multiple support engineers seeing each other's answers on the help forum and knowing that they're competing for the same job.

 I'm still keeping the `maybe-trial-hire` folder in case I add support engineers in a few months.
-I'm transparent with candidates that I'm already running a trial hire but  they can continue with their application and they'll be on my shortlist if I hire additional support later.
-Alternatively, I give them the option to pause their appication and resume later.
+I'm transparent with candidates that I'm already running a trial hire but  they can continue with their application, and they'll be on my shortlist if I hire additional support later.
+Alternatively, I give them the option to pause their appication and resume from where they left off if I add people.

 ### trial-hire

 I was only trial hiring one person at a time, so it was pretty easy to track at that stage.
-But, for completeness, I wanted a folder for the last stage of the hiring funnel.
+But, for completeness, I wanted a folder for the final stage of the hiring funnel.

 ### Summary